 Frequent and Intermittent Boot Errors

 If your laptop or desktop computer starts showing messages like “no bootable device found,” “hard drive not found,” or “boot device missing,” it usually indicates a failure.
-So when you are seeing these messages for a long time, do not try to use them to retrieve lost files stored on these devices.
+So, when you see these messages for a long time, do not try to use them to retrieve lost files stored on these devices.

 However, one of the most common signs of hard drive failure is slow performance, which often results in complete data loss.